 Corporations that regularly engage with their communities will need to move away from a focus on direct service.
 Corporations should now focus predominately on pro-bono skills and project-based endeavors, as well as donations and corporate matching campaigns:

-• Use this as an opportunity to learn more about the causes that team members value most.
-You may not be able to track hours, but you can active your group wall and encourage robust discussion, learning more about how to encourage corporate giving moving forward.
+- Use this as an opportunity to learn more about the causes that team members value most.
+You may not be able to track hours, but you can activate your group wall and encourage robust discussion, learning more about how to encourage corporate giving moving forward.

 Below are resources that offer further support and ideas: